What Is Inventory Turnover Ratio and How Do You Calculate It?

 FAQs

-Inventory ratio is said to be low when it’s 1 or less, although this figure largely varies by industry and niches.
+A company’s inventory turnover ratio is considered low when it’s 1 or less, although this figure largely varies by industry and niches.

-A low inventory ratio means you aren’t selling goods as fast as you ought to.
+A low inventory turnover rate means you aren’t selling goods as fast as you ought to.
 If allowed to fester, your business might run aground due to tight cashflow and obsolete inventory.
+If you’re unsure how much inventory you should order, gaining insights can help you avoid these pitfalls.

 A high inventory turnover ratio implies you are selling out your merchandise fast.
 But you need to exercise caution because you might run into stockout problems if you don’t forecast and plan inventory purchases properly.